 Now that we’ve taken a peek on some of the theories behind the origin of , let’s get to to good part, shall we?
 Below is an extensive list of the many different shapes commonly used in kitchens all over the world, along with some key facts about each one.
 Enjoy!
 Or check out our selection of if you feel hungry right now or learn how to make from scratch.

-If you can imagine a thicker version of with a hole running through the middle, that would be bucatini.
-In fact, the name of this is derived from the Italian “buco,” which means “hole.”
-Bucatini originated in the Italian regions of Naples, Liguria and Lazio, and is typically served with savory items such as pancetta, guanciale (a cured ) in the traditional bucatini all amatriciana recipe , , eggs, anchovies, and sardines, and with a buttery .
+If you can imagine a thicker version of with a hole running through the middle, that would be bucatini pasta kind.
+In fact, the name of this type of is derived from the Italian “buco,” which means “hole.”
+Bucatini pasta originated in the Italian regions of Naples, Liguria and Lazio, and is typically served with savory items such as pancetta, guanciale (a cured ) in the traditional bucatini all amatriciana recipe , , eggs, anchovies, and sardines, and with a buttery .

 Scialatelli is similar to fettucine and/or linguine in appearance, but with a shorter length.
 It originated on ‘s Amalfi coast, and is commonly served with various types of fish and seafood sauces.